Famous cities in Italy list. The best cities in Italy - map of Italy with cities in Russian, the most beautiful, large Italian cities

 • Region: Piedmont

 Turin is a large city in northwestern Italy, the business and cultural center of the Piedmont region and the entire north of Italy.
 The city is located on the Padan Plain at the foot of the Western Alps.
 Turin is an important transport hub, the second industrial center of the country after Milan.
-Heavy industry is especially developed here, in particular, the automotive industry, the production of marine engines, aircraft manufacturing, etc. The traditional sectors of the Turin economy - textile, food, clothing, etc. - also retain their importance.
-Turin is one of the most famous European cities, it is often called "Capital of the European Baroque", "capital of the Alps", "automobile capital of Italy" And "cradle of Italian independence".
+Heavy industry is especially developed here, in particular, automobile manufacturing, ship engine production, aircraft manufacturing, etc. The traditional sectors of the Turin economy - textiles, food, clothing, etc. - also retain their importance.
+Turin is one of the most famous European cities, it is often called "the capital of European Baroque", "capital of the Alps", "the automotive capital of Italy" And "the cradle of Italian independence".

 3